balasuar/slate/source/includes/_restgettax.md

 The case-sensitive client application customer reference code.
 This is required since it is the key to the Exemption Certificate Management Service in the Admin Console.

 **CurrencyCode:** string [3], *optional*
-3 character ISO 4217 compliant currency code.
+3 character <A href="https://en.wikipedia.org/wiki/ISO_4217">ISO 4217 compliant currency code</a>.
 If unspecified, a default of USD will be used.

 **CustomerUsageType:** string [25], *optional*
 The client application customer or usage type.
 More information about this value is available in the <a href="https://help.avalara.com/kb/001/What_are_the_Entity_Use_Codes_used_for_Avalara_AvaTax%3F">Avalara Help Center.</a>